iivanoo/covid-apps-observer/data/data_us/reports/resources/org.intermountainhealthcare.android.connectcare___12.0.16.005_01/report.md

 <img src="5_star_reviews_wordcloud.png" alt="org.intermountainhealthcare.android.connectcare 5 reviews"/>
 </p>

+> So convenient.
+Can't wait to share with my college student.
+Be prepared to fill in information as you would at a doctor's office.<br> :date: __2021-01-14 23:20:59__

+> Nice that I didn't have to take off work.
+Easy to access!<br> :date: __2021-01-12 17:03:39__

 > 😷❤️🙏🙌<br> :date: __2021-01-09 07:31:47__

 > This was awesome,,,the practitioner was fast and very nice.<br> :date: __2021-01-07 16:48:24__